-Seller(s) Emily Barling and Calum Gibb , , , , , , , , , , , , , , , , , , , , ompletion date of property uestionnaire 14/05/2023 --- ------------
+Completion date of property questionnaire 21/07/2023 --- ------------

-1 Length of ownership How long have you owned the property?
-3 1/2 years 2 Council tax Which Council Tax band is your property in?
-B 3 What are the arrangements for parking at your property?
-(Please tick all that apply) Garage □ Allocated parking space □ Driveway □ Shared parking □ On street ☑ Resident permit ☑ Metered parking □ Other (please specify) 4 Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Length of ownership 1 How long have you owned the property?
+46 years 2 Council tax Which Council Tax band is your property in? Е 3 Parking What are the arrangements for parking at your property?
+(Please tick all that apply) Garage Allocated parking space Driveway \square Shared parking П On street П Resident permit П Metered parking Other (please specify) Conservation area 4 Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
 No 5 Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-No 6 a.(i) Alterations/additions/extensions During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents b.
-Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+No Alterations/additions/extensions 6 a.(i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+Yes If you have answered yes, please describe below the changes which you have made: Lounge extension to north of the cottage, completed 1997 Three room extension to the east of the cottage.
+Completed 2000.
+Kitchen/dining extension to the north west of cottage.
+Complete 2010 Replacement windows and door.
+Completed 2010.